DelloMellow/MyPortfolio/README.md

 ## Online Link

-An online version of the portfolio project is available at https://rimshadev-portfolio.vercel.app/.
+An online version of the portfolio project is available at https://dellomellow.github.io/MyPortfolio/.
 You can visit that link to see the project in action and explore its features.
-Also visit the owner's GitHub, Rimsha at https://github.com/rimshub.
-Because i use that project as my reference.
+Also visit the owner's GitHub, Rimsha at https://github.com/rimshub because I use that project as my reference.

 ## Project Overview

 This portfolio project is a responsive web application built using ReactJS and Tailwind CSS.
 It showcases my skills, projects, and accomplishments, providing a visually appealing and user-friendly interface for visitors to explore the work.

-The project incorporates various features and components to enhance the user experience, including background effects, icons, email functionality, and typed animations.
+The project incorporates various features and components to enhance the user experience, including background effects, icons, email functionality and typed animations.
 The ReactJS framework allows for efficient component-based development, while Tailwind CSS provides a utility-first approach to styling.

 ## Installation